undergrad-partner-school

 Student Population Diversity

-Higher Education is dedicated to increasing student diversity and enhancing students' feelings of inclusion and belonging.
-An inclusive student body brings together individuals from diverse backgrounds, experiences, and perspectives.
+The significance of student diversity cannnot be denied, when it comes to the overall feeling of inclusion and beloning among the students of any school.
+A heterogeneous student body brings together individuals from diverse backgrounds, experiences, and perspectives.
 Find out more about different ethnic groups you can meet at Texas State University.

-In 2023, out of the total number of students enrolled at the institution, the number of Asian students was 868, while the number of Black American students was 3,161.
-14,228 undergraduates at this school declared as Hispanic/Latino and 1,226 identified with more than one race.
-The school also had 30 students who identified as Native Hawaiian or other Pacific Islander, as well as 75 American Indian or Alaska Native students.
-There were also 477 students whose ethnicity is unknown.
+This school had 1,015 Asian students and 3,458 Afro-American students in 2025.
+14,898 undergrads at this school declared as Hispanic/Latino and 1,123 as multirace.
+The school also had 36 students who declared as Native Hawaiian or other Pacific Islander, as well as 110 American Indian or Alaska Native students.
+There were also 1,616 students whose ethnicity is unknown.

 Cost